Iron-Stag-Games/Lync/README.md

 Lync is an alternative to Rojo focused on improving user experience.

 This tool is currently provided without any documentation whatsoever!
-Documentation will be done in the future.
+Because the two tools are so similar, please refer to [the Rojo documentation](https://rojo.space/docs/v7/) for the time being.

 ## Usage